Thesis Project: Office Space Meets Universal Design – The Newmark Building, Salem, MA

 The interior design specifics for the project:

 Karen, as the designer of record for this project, was involved in all its phases; a collaborator in the original architectural design process with the builder, beginning with programming and throughout design development (the drawings were produced by the builder’s architectural designer).
 Also working closely with the lighting designer to review lighting plans and choose decorative fixtures, selecting all finish materials and furnishings, provided product specifications and product and finish schedules as needed, developing furniture layouts and collaborating with the builder on all architectural details.
-During the execution of the design/construction phase, working closely with the builder’s project manager and foreman, as the owner’s representative and providing additional project management expertise.
+During the execution of the design/construction phase, working closely with the builder’s project manager and foreman, as the owner’s representative online casinos and providing additional project management expertise.

 The client/owner’s goals for the renovation; the design challenge: The client/owner expressed a desire for serenity, particularly when she was enjoying a quiet evening at home, and at the same time, she wanted the house to feel welcoming to friends and provide the right setting for lively charity events.